kedacore/keda-docs/content/docs/2.10/operate/security.md

 ## Register your own CA in KEDA Operator Trusted Store

-There are some use cases where the upstream expose self-signed CAs (or other cases like AWS where their CA isn't registered as trusted either).
-Some scalers allow skipping the cert validation thanks to `unsafeSsl` but this parameter isn't totally integrated and it allows any certificate, which is not totally secure.
+There are use cases where we need to use self-signed CAs (cases like AWS where their CA isn't registered as trusted etc.).
+Some scalers allow skipping the cert validation by setting the `unsafeSsl` parameter, but this isn't ideal because it allows any certificate, which is not secure.

-Due to to this, KEDA supports registering custom CAs to be used on all the SDKs where is possible.
-To register custom CAs, you need to ensure that the certs are in `/custom/ca` folder because KEDA will try to register as trusted CAs all the certificates inside the folder.
+To overcome this problem, KEDA supports registering custom CAs to be used by SDKs where it is possible.
+To register custom CAs, you need to ensure that the certs are in `/custom/ca` folder and KEDA will try to register as trusted CAs all certificates inside this folder.
 This can be done with kustomize or helm (using `volumes.keda.extraVolumes` and `volumes.keda.extraVolumeMounts`).